 - Socially: Students learn to work through relationship problems with their peers and with their families at home.
 They will learn to apply the character qualities they learn in the classroom to their everyday lives.

 - Educationally: We have developed a life training curriculum specifically designed to develop the skills required for them to become successful members of society.
 Comprehensive education includes subjects ranging from the related health aspects of chemical dependency, boundary setting, anger management, coping skills, relapse prevention, and cognitive behavioral tools to help build a strong foundation in recovery.

 Why Choose South Carolina Men’s Rehab First?

-Long-term residential treatment programs like South Carolina Men’s Rehab, part of Adult and Teen Challenge, differ from typical short-term programs you hear so much about.
+Long-term residential treatment programs like South Carolina Men’s Rehab, part of Teen Challenge Southeast, differ from typical short-term programs you hear so much about.
 Short-term “revolving door” programs are visited again and again by relapsed addicts, temporarily solving the addiction, but never solving the core of the problem so the addiction comes right back again.
 So, the addict has to return to rehabs again and again, costing them, their insurance carrier, or their family tens of thousands of dollars each time.
-Every day, Adult and Teen Challenge centers enroll individuals who have previously attended 5, 10, 20 or even 30 costly short-term rehabs, to no avail.
-They should have come to Adult and Teen Challenge first!
+Every day, Teen Challenge Southeast adult rehab centers enroll individuals who have previously attended 5, 10, 20, or even 30 costly short-term rehabs, to no avail.
+They should have come to South Carolina Men’s Rehab first!

 Will Forced Avoidance of Substances Solve the Problem?